nalej/docs/organization/organization-1.md

     --email=<email-name>@<email-domain>
 ```

-The response to this command would be the same JSON we received when creating the user, with their current information.
+The response to this command would be the same we received when creating the user, with their current information.
 If we don't add the `--email` parameter, the info returned would be our own.

 ## Editing users